Through the Heart of England

 Unrefreshed and sore-footed, I limped back onto our wonderful heritage of Public Footpaths.

 At Draycott in the Clay is the antidote to the splendour of St Werburgh’s, a tiny church made from corrugated iron.
 I’m told there are several of these in Staffordshire.
 The other feature of Draycott was the terrifying trucks that came speeding along the narrow road I now had to walk along.
 They took no prisoners and for a lot of the time there was absolutely no refuge on either side; it was a case of keeping your ears peeled and literally squeezing into the hedge if you heard one coming.
-You didn’t have time to hang about and woe betide you if the hedge was too dense.
+You didn’t have time to hang about and woe betide you if the hedge was too dense to push rucksack and body into.

 Finally I wended my weary way into some woods, which meant I was almost at day’s end.
-First though it was necessary to get slightly lost, pacify some alarmingly feisty cattle and negotiate a flooded lane.
+Firstly though it was necessary to get slightly lost, pacify some feisty cattle and negotiate a flooded lane.
 On the good side the sun came out, slightly.

 I was delighted to arrive at The Blythe Inn, not least because it turned out to be quite possibly the greatest pub, in the world, ever.
 I know, I always say that, but the Blythe is seriously a strong contender and not just because they’d cheerily agreed in an email exchange to let me camp for free in their car park.
-The place was bustling and everyone without exception was super-friendly, the beer was perfect but above all the food was magnificent and ridiculously good value.
+The place was bustling and everyone was super-friendly.
+The beer was perfect but above all the food was magnificent and ridiculously good value.

 Only with some reluctance did I hobble out and over to the quietest corner of the car park to rig my bivy and lie down gratefully, to the apparent concern of an old chap from a camper van who had ‘just popped over to ask if I were sure I had enough shelter, you know, that doesn’t look much of a tent.’
 Appearances were not deceptive, but I was stuffed and warm and miraculously it wasn’t raining.